C-Dev66/StockMarketVisualizer/README.md

 In this example we plot by the biggest monetary values to lowest.
 Giving depth by adding a color module showing a gradual change.

 Scripting is a must have tool in one's asernal.
-Looking forward to seeing what else I can automate :).
+Looking forward to seeing what else I can automate.

 Useful Documentation: